 Digital content calendars are often more versatile and can be shared with others on your team.
 They can also be linked to other tools, such as editorial calendars and social media management platforms.

-No matter which type of content calendar you use, the important thing is that it works for you and helps you stay organized.
+No matter which type of content calendar you use, it is important that it works for you and helps you stay organized.

 Selling art locally and online is hard work, and many jobs need to get done during the day.
-If you do not have a calendar for specific jobs, you could lose sales.
+You could lose sales if you do not have a calendar for specific jobs.

 Social Media Calendar

-If you’re an artist trying to sell your work, one of the best ways to get started is to create a social media calendar.
+If you’re an artist trying to sell your work, creating a social media calendar is one of the best ways to get started.

 This will help you keep track of posting times, hashtags, and other important information.